 To determine the amount of ACM affected under subdivision (6) of this subsection, the local education agency must add the total square or linear footage of ACM within the containment barriers used to isolate the functional space for the action to remove, encapsulate, or enclose the ACM.
 Contiguous portions of material subject to such action conducted concurrently or at approximately the same time within the same school building must not be separated to qualify under subdivision (6) of this subsection.

-The requirements of this section in no way supersede the worker protection and work practice requirements under any applicable state regulation including MGL Ch 149 Section 6 ½.
+The requirements of this section in no way supersede the worker protection and work practice requirements under any applicable state regulation including M.G.L. c.
+149, § 6 ½.

 Operations and maintenance (O & M)